Cookie Policy

 3. Analytics

 CalendarPipe uses PostHog for product analytics to understand which features are used and where users encounter friction.
+What we collect depends on your choice in the cookie banner:

 • We do not use advertising or behavioural tracking cookies.